kvngdre/wallie/README.md

-# Demo Credit
+# Wallie

-Demo Credit is a mobile lending app that grants wallet functionality to users.
+Wallie is a node API that grants wallet functionality to users.
 Borrowers now have a wallet to receive the loans they have been granted and also spend the money on goods, service and repayments.

 ## Getting Started